Please take some time to read the following advice to get the best results.

-3) Place an entire edge of application tape against the object surface then press down evenly on the tape so the first centimeter is evenly adhered along its length, now slowly roll the sticker on smoothing it as it makes contact with the surface.
-Once on smooth the sticker application tape from the center outwards.
-Finally peel the application tape away keeping it as close to the sticker as possible as you do so.
-The backing paper can be used to smooththe sticker afterwards if required.
+3) Place an entire edge of application tape against the object surface then press down evenly on the tape so the first centimetre is evenly adhered along its length, now slowly roll the sticker on smoothing it as it makes contact with the surface.
+Once on smooth the sticker application tape from the centre outwards.
+Finally, peel the application tape away keeping it as close to the sticker as possible as you do so.
+The backing paper can be used to smooth the sticker afterwards if required.

 Applying large stickers including racing decals

 Using a plant spray (or sponge) apply a mist of water mixed with a couple of drops of detergent (to break the water tension) onto the surface prior to sticking.
 This can be very handy if sticking large areas as it allows repositioning of the sticker and prevents air bubbles.
 Remove the paper backing and slowly roll the sticker and application tape onto the surface smoothing out as you go.
 Once on the water can then be squeegeed out with a bank card from the centre outwards and the area dried with paper towels.
 Finally, carefully remove the backing keeping it just above the surface of the decal as you roll it off.

 When transferring the material to the object, air may get between the material and the transfer surface, forming air bubbles.
 If this happens, use a needle or scalpel to puncture the bubbles, then press out the trapped air.